patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/capitalization.md

     - For example: “PatternFly’s design resources with tips and best practices.”

-## Capitalization in breadcrumb trails

-Usually, page titles appear in a breadcrumb trail.
-If all page titles are in title case then they should also appear in title case in the breadcrumb trail.
-If all page titles are in sentence case, they should also appear in sentence case in the breadcrumb trail.

-However, breadcrumb trails aren’t limited to page titles alone.
-If a name entered by a user (such as “vagrant-host”) is included in the breadcrumb trail, then use the same case that the name appears in.

-For example, this may look like: *Rules* > *Systems* > *System Tool* > *vagrant-host*

 ## Capitalization across PatternFly

 Follow these guidelines for PatternFly content, including documentation, UX copy, blog articles, and more.